Executive Synopsis

 SCaaS calculates the overhead cost of performing the computation on a sidechain, and if it is less than

-the computation on a sidechain for cost reduction.
+the estimated cost on the mainchain, our SCaaS tool deploys the computation on a sidechain for cost reduction.

 Compliance Enforcement and Reporting